zulip/zulip/docs/subsystems/events-system.md

 entire organization.
 However, if an event isn't sent to enough clients, there will likely be user-visible real-time sync bugs.

+As indicated in the name, `send_event_on_commit` is intended to be called inside the database transaction that is changing the state itself; this design ensures that the event is only sent if the transaction successfully commits.

 Most of the hard work in event generation is about defining consistent event dictionaries that are clear, readable, will be useful to the wide range of possible clients, and make it easy for developers.